jrshoare/lcmsNET/docs/VideoCardGamma.md

 `VideoCardGamma`
-A new `VideoCardGamma` instance referencing an existing vidoe card gamma table.
+A new `VideoCardGamma` instance referencing an existing video card gamma table.